Request Demo

 #5: Warn that you will bill if they cancel late or no-show

-#6: Take payment up-front
+#6: Take payment up front

-Taking payment up-front is an excellent way to lower patient no-show rates, for obvious reasons: Patients don't want to miss appointments they've already paid for.
+Taking payment up front is an excellent way to lower patient no-show rates, for obvious reasons: Patients don’t want to miss appointments they’ve already paid for.

-#7: Reduce lead-time between scheduling & appointments (healthcare CRM software facilitates this)
+#7: Reduce lead-time between scheduling & appointments

+Healthcare CRM software facilitates a shorter window between appointment scheduling and visit.
 Patients should be booked with the soonest possible appointment.
 AI-powered scheduling software helps accomplish this by creating an equitable and 100% accurate distribution of appointments.

 #8: Facilitate transportation arrangements